Key takeaways from Trump’s speech at the Republican National Convention

 After the assassination attempt, there have been calls to tone down the heated political rhetoric surrounding this year’s presidential race.

-Trump appeared to heed those calls — at least, for the first part of his address.
+Trump appeared to heed those calls, at least for the first part of his address.

 Anti-immigrant rhetoric